May 5 - 6 , Site: 1

-My journey has been circuitous: a childhood love of fabric and sewing; a Master’s Degree in Russian History; 15+ years in magazine publishing.
-My introduction to antique jewelry led to studies in gemology and bench techniques – and the discovery that my true passion is working with the metal itself.
+My journey has been circuitous: a childhood love of fabric and sewing; a Master’s Degree in Russian History; over 15 years in magazine publishing.
+My introduction to antique jewelry led to studies in gemology and metalsmithing – and the discovery that my true passion is working with the metal itself.
 I learned that metal can be worked like fiber, that sheet and wire can be woven.
-Most exciting for me was the realization that sculpture can be fashioned from the metal “fabric” I create.
+Most exciting was my realization that sculptural forms can be fashioned from the metal “fabric” I create.

-My work explores the interplay of traditional textile techniques & structures – with industrial metals – with classical metalsmithing techniques – with traditional tools & modern equipment.
+My practice explores the interplay of traditional textile techniques and structures with industrial metals.

 I weave and make lace with round wire by hand.
 I work flat and straight.
 I then coax the flat “fabric” into a 3-dimensional form.
 Though Process is paramount, it is dependent on the physical properties and working characteristics of the metal.
 It is the thickness and the temper of the wire, the density of the metal and its ability to work harden and weld that enable me to animate the flat metal fabric I create.
 The process is time-consuming and labor-intensive.
 It is immersive and meditative.